h1ddengames/devopsqa/QA/QA-Automation-Mindmap/STLC-IN-DEPTH.md

         - Be able to foresee that things can and usually do go wrong, evaluate and manage risks.
     - Time Management and Effort Prioritization

+## Testing Types

+- Testing
+  - White box testing - Having access to the code, you know why and how something works.
+    - Unit testing - Usually done by the programmer since they are the one generating the code in the first place.
+This type of testing involves something as minimal checking individual methods to something as large as a module within a system.
+  - Grey box testing - Having partial access to the code, you care about how it works and that it does in fact work equally.
+    - API testing - This type of testing is done on an API (Application Programming Interface).
+You have access to an URI (Uniform Resource Identifier) where you can send requests (GET, POST, PUT, PATCH, DELETE) with some parameters to change depending on the request.
+  - Black box testing - Having no access to the code, you only care that it works.
+    - Non functional testing - We are testing the aspects that do not fall into the functional aspects to be tested.
+Instead of testing towards verifying that the software meets the requirements, we are validating that it's being done in the correct way.
+      - Load - Testing how many concurrent users it will take until the system slows down.
+      - Performance - Testing how long does it take for a single user.
+      - Volume - Testing ow much data can the system handle.
+      - Stress - Testing how does the system work under suboptimal situations.
+      - Fail Over - If the system crashes, how well does the system recover from a crash.
+    - Functional testing - We are testing that the application behaves according to the requirements given by the client/user.
+      - Backend - What goes on in the background to make sure everything works.
+        - Data warehouse
+        - Store procedure
+        - Data migration
+      - Frontend - What you see in front of you.
+        - UI
+        - Navigation
+        - Functional
+        - Workflow
+- Acceptance Testing - Formal testing conducted to determine whether or not a system satisfies its acceptance criteria and to enable the customer to determine whether or not tho accept the system.
+- Accessibility Testing - Type of testing which determines the usability of a product to people that have disabilities (deaf, blind, mentally disabled, colorblind, etc)
+- Agile Testing - Software testing practice that follows the principles of the agile manifesto, emphasizing testing from the perspective of customers who will utilize the system.
+It is usually performed by QA teams.

 ## Error, Bug, Fault, Failure

 - Error - an error is a human action that produces the incorrect result that results in a fault.